SheaMeyers/ReactDotnetCsvUploader/README.md

 # React Dotnet CSV Uploader

-A demo application to demonstrate how to upload a csv file through a react app and read the file in a .net endpoint.
+A demo application to demonstrate how to upload and download a csv file through a react / .net application.

 ## Running